xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang-1.md

 Without any agency costs of debt, the value of the levered firm would be the first-best value of the firm plus the interest tax shield of debt.
 Each added unit of debt increases the value of the firm by the value of its associated interest tax shield.
 With agency costs, as the size of debt increases, the total agency costs may far outweigh the total tax shields, making the value of the levered firm less than the first-best.

-How about a corporate manager with *empire-buidling* motive?
+How about a corporate manager with *empire-building* motive?

 |---
 | $$t = 0$$ | $$t = 1$$ | $$t = 2$$